-(3) The Transmission and/or Distribution Service Provider (TDSP) shall verify that all power transformer primary connections behind the metering point are ungrounded delta, ungrounded wye or phase to phase.
+(b) The Transmission and/or Distribution Service Provider (TDSP) shall verify that all power transformer primary connections behind the metering point are ungrounded delta, ungrounded wye or phase to phase.
 This verification shall be performed by the TDSP on an annual basis, at each required site certification and any time changes are made to the circuit configuration.

-(4) The EPS Metering Design Proposal one-line drawing will need to include designation of all connected power transformers.
+(c) The EPS Metering Design Proposal one-line drawing will need to include designation of all connected power transformers.

-(a) One-line detail must show all tapped power transformers.
+(i) One-line detail must show all tapped power transformers.

-(b) When new power transformers are tapped, a new design proposal must be submitted to ERCOT showing the additional tapped power transformer.
+(ii) When new power transformers are tapped, a new design proposal must be submitted to ERCOT showing the additional tapped power transformer.

-(5) A professional engineer registered in the State of Texas shall provide a certification that the three voltage transformer - two current transformer metering is an accurate metering configuration for the specific EPS metering point as specified in this document.
+(d) A professional engineer registered in the State of Texas shall provide a certification that the three voltage transformer - two current transformer metering is an accurate metering configuration for the specific EPS metering point as specified in this document.
 Such certification should be based on the TDSP detailed drawings submitted with the site approval request, with confirmation of site certification by an approved TDSP EPS Meter Inspector.

-(6) TDSP shall be responsible for confirming that the facility meets the requirements outlined above.
+(e) TDSP shall be responsible for confirming that the facility meets the requirements outlined above.
 For metering an EPS Metering Facility connected to a three-wire wye neutral grounded transmission system and not meeting these requirements, current transformers shall be installed in each phase.

+(3) Current transformers may be installed in two phases for metering of an EPS Metering Facility which is connected to a three-wire wye, high or low impedance grounded distribution system, if phase to ground loads or phase to ground sources are not connected behind the metering point and the high or low impedance ground is installed as part of a fault monitoring system for the facility.

+(a) The Transmission and/or Distribution Service Provider (TDSP) shall verify the existence of the high or low impedance ground and the existence of the fault monitoring system during initial site certification and at least every three years thereafter.
+Such verification shall be documented on either the EPS Metering Test Report or the EPS Metering Site Certification Form.

+(b) The Resource Entity shall provide written certification, sealed by a professional engineer registered in the State of Texas, that all power transformer primary connections behind the EPS metering point are ungrounded delta, ungrounded wye or phase to phase and that the system configuration, as connected behind the EPS metering point, will not support a phase to ground load connection.
+Such certification shall be submitted with the EPS Metering Design Proposal.

+(c) For metering an EPS Metering Facility connected to a three-wire wye, high or low impedance grounded distribution system and not meeting these requirements, current transformers shall be installed in each phase.

 1.4 Voltage Transformers